Getting your Trinity Audio player ready... |

 After learning a Quant concept, be sure to practice many questions on just that concept, until answering such questions becomes second nature.

 Although GMAT Quant doesn’t require complex calculations, you will need to perform some basic math to answer certain questions.
 Force yourself to master basic operations, such as multiplication, division, addition, and subtraction, using pen and paper.
-The more you practice, the more comfortable you’ll become at, say, multiplying 37 by 41 or dividing 996 by 6 without using a calculator.
-Many of us have gotten used to letting a calculator do the work when it comes to even the simplest calculations, but in reality, calculations such as these don’t require much time or effort if you’re used to performing them.
+Obviously, the more you practice, the more comfortable you’ll become at, say, multiplying 37 by 41 or dividing 996 by 6 without using a calculator.
+However, we have gotten used to letting a calculator do the work when it comes to even the simplest calculations.
+In reality, calculations such as these don’t require much time or effort if you get used to performing them.

 If the sight of 67 x 101 or similar calculations gives you heart palpitations, you need to regularly practice doing mild multiplication and division problems by hand, so that, when you encounter similar math on test day, you have no issues efficiently multiplying or dividing numbers without a calculator.

 A good way to practice basic calculations, in addition to doing GMAT Quant problems, is to stop using your calculator (whenever you can) in everyday life.
-For example, if you need to figure out the sale price of a $175 item that is marked down by 15%, rather than using your calculator, write out the calculation.
-If you need to split a $250 dinner check 6 ways, again, write out the division by hand and do the calculation.
-The more you practice basic operations, the more prepared you’ll be to use them on the actual GMAT.
+For example, if you need to figure out the sale price of a $200 item that is marked down by 15%, rather than using your calculator, write out the calculation and perform the arithmetic.
+If you need to split a $250 dinner check 6 ways, again, write out the division and do the calculation.
+The more you practice basic operations, the more prepared you’ll be to use them on GMAT test day.

 TTP PRO TIP: